 Rothko famously fought being defined as a Color Field Painter as adamantly as he fought being defined as an Abstractionist.
 For many artists the act of discussing, defining or their work, is painful.
 In creating they are free.
 In defining viewers strive to understand, ultimately pinning down an artist.

 Which means Artwork Monday is purely an interpretation.
 You the viewer can draw your own conclusion reached through with pure emotion.
-How do you feel about red?
+How does red make you feel?